 We will be sending out regular updates on what the children have been learning, and updating this page on a regular basis.

-Mrs Hill & Mrs Bolton
+Mrs Clifford & Mrs Bolton

 Here are a few websites that will support your child with their phonics.